-Students are expected to conduct themselves as adult professionals at all times.
+Students are expected to always conduct themselves as adult professionals.
 Students must abide by all college rules and regulations.
 Unexcused absences, habitual tardiness, habitual illness, use of audible abusive language, failure to participate in classroom projects, disrupting classes, failure to make tuition payments, failure to abide with dress code, failure to secure necessary books and supplies for homework or classroom studies or stealing from school or other students are all causes for suspension or termination.

-EXCUSED ABSENCE- Absences will be considered as excused under the following circumstances: Documented illness, death or births in immediate family.
-Pre-arranged absences, substantiated in writing at least one week prior to absence and at the discretion of the school director will be considered.
+EXCUSED ABSENCE- Absences will be considered as excused under the following circumstances: Documented medical, death, court, or births in immediate family.
+Pre-arranged absences substantiated in writing at least one week prior to absence and at the discretion of the school director will be considered.

-UNEXCUSED ABSENCE -All other absences will be considered unexcused.
-Students must call in and state reason for which they are not in attendance by 9:00 a.m. or the absence will be unexcused.
+UNEXCUSED ABSENCE -All other absences will be considered unexcused and subject to extra tuition charges.
+Students must call in and state the reason for which they are not in attendance by 9:00 a.m. or the absence will be unexcused.

-VETERANS - All students receiving education benefits from Veterans Administration must report all excused, unexcused or leave of absence on their monthly or quarterly certification card of attendance.
+VETERANS - All students receiving education benefits from the Veterans Administration must report all excused, unexcused or leave of absence on their monthly or quarterly certification card of attendance.

 CLASS CUTS - Class cuts are whenever a student does not come to school and does not call in by 9:00 a.m., or student leaves unexcused during the day.
-Class cuts are considered as an unexcused absence.
+Class cuts are considered as an unexcused absence and subject to potential suspension.

-STUDENT TIME TICKETS - The student daily record of applied effort is used to keep track of student attendance, technical instruction and practical operations on a daily basis.
+STUDENT TIME TICKETS - The student daily record of applied effort is used to keep track of student attendance, technical instruction, and practical operations daily.
 Time tickets must be signed daily to ensure that proper credit has been given for that day.
 Students may not take their time tickets out to the building; they should be kept in folder at front desk while student is out of building or at the student's station during the day.